Are you looking for the best way to send money to Nepal from Australia?

 - you can remit the amount to your own name using various remittance services

-Make sure that you will be able to collect the cash in Nepal within the timeframe of remittance delivery else the amount can return back.
+Make sure that you will be able to collect the cash in Nepal within the timeframe of remittance delivery or the amount can return.

 Don’t send money to Nepal in this way!